josjsjen/orbit-trial-tutorials/hello-food-trial-instructions.md

     foundations.track_production_metrics("revenue", {str(eval_date): revenue})
     foundations.track_production_metrics("n_active_custs", {str(eval_date): n_active_custs})
 ```
 The changes we applied above won't be effective until we deploy a new model.
-To do that, run this command in terminal (You can ignore the messages that got printed out in the terminal):
+To do that, run this command in terminal (You can ignore the messages in the terminal):
 ```bash
 foundations orbit serve start --project_name=orbit-trial --model_name=model-v2 --project_directory=./ --env=scheduler
 ```